JackKelly/JackKelly.github.io/_posts/2023-07-28-Speeding-up-Zarr.md

 * I'm also interested in doing some processing (downsampling, normalisation, etc.) on each chunk, in parallel, whilst the chunk is still in the CPU's cache after decompression (like [c-blosc2](https://github.com/Blosc/c-blosc2)).
 But I think [TensorStore already does that](https://github.com/google/tensorstore/blob/0eee84336eb33ada9dc9e546072221a597678380/tensorstore/downsample.h#L48).

-### Fast, async file IO for huge numbers of files per second is useful beyond Zarr
+### I may write two Rust crates: A general-purpose high-performance async file IO library; and a Zarr front-end.

 Zarr isn't the only thing around that could benefit from fast, async file IO for huge numbers of files per second.
 So I may actually write _two_ Rust crates: a general purpose, high-performance library for async file IO operating concurrently on huge numbers of files (or chunks of files).
 And a "Zarr front-end".